MLA balcony antenna

 Main loop is made of 3 m long 7/8″ Cellflex cable, so overall diameter is about 1 m.
 Outer conductor diameter of 28 mm gives advantage in efficiency of the loop and holds shape very well without any supports.
 I bought the cellflex cable along with connectors for very pleasent price.

 Variable capacitor is butterfly type with capacity of approx. 12-125 pF, rated 3kV.
-It was bought on lc-variable.eu.
+It was bought on lc-variable.eu (the page is no longer active).
 Capacitor is rotated by Nema 11 stepper motor with 100:1 gearbox.
 Maybe it is quite overkill ratio, i would be happy with 1:51, 1:25 or just with cheap 28BYJ-48 because capacitor doesn’t need much torque to rotate.
 Gearbox with motor makes an audible anoying noise (especially for my YL HI) but not big issue.
 Stepper motor is wired via ethernet cable and remotely tuned.
 As the variable capacitor can turn 360 degrees, i don’t use limit switches.
 But you can see an unconnected cable for this purpose ready for future use.
 I will describe my remote tuner on another post.
 But briefly, i simply turn the motor for highest amount of noise on my waterfall and than for best SWR.

 For holding MLA on its place i use speaker stand (Adam Hall SPS023) with mounting bracket (Adam Hall SPS57) screwed to MLA base.
 It provides very good stability needed for this quite heavy MLA and it is cheaper than photo tripod suitable for this weight.